 Bouree in E minor – Bach (guitar tabs)

-In this post, we’ll cover how to play Bouree in E minor by Johann Sebastian Bach on guitar.
+In this lesson, we’ll cover how to play Bouree in E minor by Johann Sebastian Bach on guitar.
 This popular classical piece, also known as BWV 996, was originally written for the lute as the 5th movement from Suite in E minor.

 This piece is more suitable for intermediate level guitarists looking to develop their fingerpicking technique.
+Grab your guitar and let’s get started!

-Bach’s Bouree in E minor guitar tabs
+Bouree in E minor by Bach guitar tabs

 What stands out in this piece is Bach’s use of counterpoint, meaning how the different voices move together or in contrary motion to create harmony.
 You will see how the melody and bass line masterfully weave together throughout this piece.